KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 Location
 Approximate location (network based) and precise location (GPS and network based) is used to enable location based gameplay elements and to track player movement in relation to the game map.
 What is my aim in Delta T?
-Your goal in Delta T is to increase the dominance of your Megacorp to turn the game’s storyline in your favor.
+Your goal in Delta T is to increase the dominance of your Megacorp to turn the gameâ€™s storyline in your favor.
 You can do this in two ways as an individual player and as a member of a clan.
 What can I do (a) as a single player (b) as part of a clan?
 As an Individual player
 Your goal is to capture enemy cores for your Megacorp, once you capture these cores they are open to being connected to power bases belonging to your Megacorp.
 You can hunt your area for rare mods, resources and other items through fractal mining.
-You can also craft high level artifacts through crafting using ‘Blueprints’.
+You can also craft high level artifacts through crafting using â€˜Blueprintsâ€™.
 As a clan member
 Clan bases can be used to create Megacorp clusters (used in battles) that establish the dominance of your Megacorp.
 Bases can be customized using mods and allow for a high level of strategic gameplay.
-Players of a Megacorp can create a ‘cluster’ by connecting clan bases of their Megacorp.
-They can then pit these clusters against other Megacorps’ clusters globally in battles.
+Players of a Megacorp can create a â€˜clusterâ€™ by connecting clan bases of their Megacorp.
+They can then pit these clusters against other Megacorpsâ€™ clusters globally in battles.
 How do I level-up in Delta T?
 Experience points (XP) is used to level up within the game.
 Levelling up unlocks skill points that can be used to customize your gameplay attributes.
 It also expands your inventory capacity, energy capacity and increases your chance to receive higher level weapons/mods as loot.
 You earn experience points within the game by completing actions in the game such as: